 Running Clubs are required to verify their current, valid and paid-up members within the Old Mutual Two Oceans Marathon system, ahead of Race Day.

-The Club Verification window is 1 March until 5pm on 6 March 2018.
+The Club Verification window is 25 March 6pm until midnight 31 March 2019.

 During this process, Club secretaries or officials are required to approve / decline memberships as appropriate.
 This includes correct license details the current year, as well the correct qualifying marathon results for OMTOM Ultra Marathon entrants.